Hello, I’m Jane Tomlinson. I make vibrant paintings using careful drawing and lively colours to express something of the truth and beauty of nature.

 My husband Moth and I warmly welcome all visitors.
 Disabled people need only negotiate one tiny step.
 Very well-behaved doggies will be much-fussed, especially if they don’t chase our cats.
 Parking’s easy and the tea and coffee flows freely.
 Cuppa?
 We’ll be right here.

-During Artweeks there are other artists exhibiting in Eynsham at the same time as me, so make a day of it and come and inspect all our work as we exhibit collectively in the village.
+During Artweeks there are always other artists exhibiting in Eynsham at the same time as me, so make a day of it and come and inspect all our work as we exhibit collectively in the village.
 Discover the artistic riches in our beautiful village: potters, jewellers, painters, printmakers, sculptors – we’ve got them all.
 You’ll be amazed and delighted.

 “I was so fortunate a few years ago to meet Jane during Artweeks.
 Jane’s art is amazing.
 She puts her whole self into her work, but mostly her heart.
 In her work you see her vibrant, astounding love of life.
 It is fulfilled with a wondrous imagination and an incredible amount of detail.” – DiAnne Perkins, Texas